department-of-veterans-affairs/vets-api/docs/setup/native.md

 If you see an error like `Error running '__rvm_make -j10'` while installing a ruby version, this usually occurs because of a mismatch with the openssl package.

+Many of these types of errors occur because either the openssl path needs to be specified or there's a compatibility issue with the ruby version and the install openssl version.
+They may get resolved by explicitly adding the directory or trying newer openssl version.

-Depending on the exact error, it might be resolved by adding the openssl path for example: `rvm install 3.2.4 -C --with-openssl-dir=/opt/homebrew/opt/openssl@3.1`
+For example: `rvm install 3.2.4 -C --with-openssl-dir=/$(brew --prefix openssl@3)`

 ## Base Setup